A Remarkable

 About LIVMARLI (maralixibat)

-LIVMARLI (maralixibat) is an oral, minimally-absorbed, ileal bile acid transporter (IBAT) inhibitor.1 It was investigated as a treatment for rare liver diseases including Alagille syndrome (ALGS), Progressive Familial Intrahepatic Cholestasis (PFIC), and Biliary Atresia.
+LIVMARLI (maralixibat) is an oral, minimally-absorbed, ileal bile acid transporter (IBAT) inhibitor.1 It was investigated as a treatment for rare liver diseases including Alagille syndrome (ALGS) and Progressive Familial Intrahepatic Cholestasis (PFIC).
+LIVMARLI is currently being evaluated for pruritus in rare cholestatic settings in the Phase 3 EXPAND study.

 LIVMARLI is approved by the FDA for the treatment of cholestatic pruritus in patients with ALGS three months of age and older, and for the treatment of cholestatic pruritus in patients with PFIC 12 months of age and older.